workerb-io/meta-json-generator/README.md

 Example:
 ```
 1. // @description some description
-2. import {something} from 'any-library';
+2. import { some-function } from 'any-library';
 ```
- if *something* is not used in the script means this line is not going to execute and it is the first most line after comments.
+ if *some-function* is not used in the script means this line is not going to execute and it is the first most line after comments.
  In this case the @description comment will not going to preserve